Battle of Chalcedon (74 BC): Background

 After his defeat at the hands of Lucius Cornelius Sulla during the First Mithridatic War (89-85 BC), King Mithridates had rebuilt his power and armies.
 The Second Mithridatic War (83-81 BC) had ended undecided.
 Then, in 74 BC, Nicomedes IV, the king of Bithynia died, and the Romans claimed he had bequeathed his kingdom to Rome.
 Bithynia, located between the Roman province of Asia and the Pontic Empire, functioned as a buffer state between Rome and Mithridates.
-Its annexation provoked Mithridates and he invaded the new Roman territory.
+Its annexation provoked Mithridates, and he invaded the new Roman territory.

 Prelude

-At the start of the Third Mithridatic War, the Roman consul Marcus Aurelius Cotta took the his fleet into the Bosphorus; he made his headquarters at Chalcedon, a major port city in Bithynia.
+At the start of the Third Mithridatic War, the Roman consul Marcus Aurelius Cotta took his fleet into the Bosporus; he made his headquarters at Chalcedon, a major port city in Bithynia.
 Mithridates marched his army into Bithynia, while his fleet sailed to the Bosphorus.
-Most of Bithynia, outraged by Roman exploitation, welcomed Mithridates and he was able to advance very rapidly.
+Most of Bithynia, outraged by Roman exploitation, welcomed Mithridates, and he was able to advance very rapidly.
 Cotta decided to make his stand at Chalcedon with the Roman/allied fleet at his back.
 He also sent urgent messages to Lucius Licinius Lucullus, his fellow consul, who was preparing his army in Asia province, that the Pontic invasion was underway and he needed assistance.

 Nudus, Cotta's naval prefect, convinced the consul to let him take the field against Mithridates.
 He took up a fortified position outside the city and waited for the Pontic army to make the first move.

-The land battle
+Land battle

 Mithridates sent his forces, led by Bastarnae mercenaries, against the Roman positions outside Chalcedon.
 Nudus and his men were overwhelmed by the speed and professionalism of the numerically superior Pontic army.
 The Romans and their allies fell back on the city, but got caught trying to get through the gates.
 First Pontic archers and slingers fired at the tightly packed Romans trying to get into the city, then the Pontic infantry charged.
 The city defenders had no choice but to drop the portcullis to prevent Mithridates' men from getting inside.
 This left a large portion of the Roman forces outside the walls.
 Nudus and some of his officers were pulled over the ramparts using ropes, but most men were slaughtered; some 3,000 Roman-allied soldiers were killed before Chalcedon's walls.

-The harbour raid
+Harbour raid

 Mithridates followed up his success with a combined land and sea assault on the harbour.
 An advance party of Bastarnae managed to break the bronze chain which blocked entrance to the port, and the Pontic fleet sailed in.
 Four ships were sunk and sixty ships, the rest of Cotta's fleet, were captured and towed away.
 The city itself remained in Roman hands, but there was little that Cotta could do.